lewis-worsley/hangman/README.md

 ### Content
 <hr>

+- Random Word Generator: generating a list of random words for the Hangman to be able to function.
 - ASCII Art Generator: Creating the font art style for opening screen title and goodbye screens.

 <br>